rohith50/SlicerNNInteractive/README.md

 ## Common issues

 - When resetting the server, the Slicer extension sometimes fails silently.
-Reloading the plugin or restating Slicer often helps.
+Reloading the plugin or restarting Slicer often helps.

 ## Contributing
 Read more on how to contribute to this repository [here](CONTRIBUTING.md), while taking into account the [code of conduct](CODE_OF_CONDUCT.md).